Module 21: Party Management, Equipment, and Shops

 # ... existing dialogue logic ...

-# Check for Lira recruitment after dialogue
+# Check for Lira recruitment after the second conversation

-if npc.npc_data.id == "lira" and GameManager.has_flag("talked_to_lira") and not GameManager.has_flag("lira_joined"):
+if npc.npc_data.id == "lira" and GameManager.has_flag("lira_ready_to_join") and not GameManager.has_flag("lira_joined"):

 _dialogue_box.dialogue_finished.connect(_recruit_lira, CONNECT_ONE_SHOT)